biopragmatics/bioversions/README.md

 ## 🌐 Web Application

-Run the web application in your shell with
+While https://cthoyt.github.io/bioversions provides a static listing of the database, you can run a dynamic version with an API from your shell with:

 ```bash
 $ bioversions web
 ```

-Options can be listed with `bioversions --help`.
+Options can be listed with `bioversions web --help`.

 You can navigate to http://localhost:5000 to see all versions as HTML or programmatically resolve given databases with the